 Adjustable Life Insurance vs. Term Life Insurance

-The advantages of adjustable life insurance compared to term life insurance are:
+The advantages of adjustable life compared to term life insurance are:

 - Permanent Protection